-Generic H \forall SKELL supports two styles of generic type signatures.
-New in Coral, it supports Dependency-style Generic H \forall SKELL.
-A Dependency-style type signature uses one or more generic and zero or more non-generic (or parametric) type variables, which are separated using a vertical bar, as type pattern.
-The pair of integers consisting of the number of generic and parametric type variables of a type-indexed value is called its arity.
-Generic type variables must always be of kind , whereas parametric type variables may have different kinds.
+Generic H $\forall$ SKELL supports dependency-style generic type signatures.
+A dependency-style type signature uses one or more generic and zero or more non-generic (or parametric) type variables, which are separated using a vertical bar, as type pattern.
+The pair of integers consisting of the number of generic and parametric type variables of a type-indexed function is called its arity.
+Generic type variables must always be of kind \, whereas parametric type variables may have different kinds.